autocrypt/autocrypt/doc/level1.rst

 the user selects a different outbound identity), then the MUA MUST change the ``Autocrypt`` header accordingly.

-An MUA SHOULD send out the same ``Autocrypt:`` header in all messages from a given outbound identity.
-An MUA SHOULD NOT vary the header based on the message's recipients.
+A MUA SHOULD send out the same ``Autocrypt:`` header in all messages from a given outbound identity.
+A MUA SHOULD NOT vary the header based on the message's recipients.
 If (for whatever reason) the MUA needs to update (or discovers an update of) the user's ``keydata`` at some point, the MUA SHOULD send the updated ``keydata`` in all